OctopusDeploy/blog/blog/2023-05/high-performance-devops-toolchains/high-performance-devops-toolchains.md

   - DevOps
 ---

 This week, the [2023 State of CD report](https://cd.foundation/reports/) was released.
 The report is commissioned by the Continuous Delivery Foundation and authored by SlashData.
-The State of CD report looks into the adoption, practices, and performance of teams, focusing on DevOps and Continuous Delivery.
+The State of CD report looks at the adoption, practices, and performance of teams using DevOps and Continuous Delivery.

 One of the many interesting sections in this year's report looked at DevOps-related technologies.
 Inspired by this insight, we take a deep dive into how to build high-performance DevOps toolchains.

 ## DevOps tools and toolchains

 You will have heard that DevOps isn't just about tools.
-There are several critical elements of high-performance software delivery, such as:
+There are several other critical elements of high-performance software delivery:

 - Transformational leadership
 - Lean product management
 - Technical practices
 - Organizational culture

-Even your change approval process impacts your software delivery and, ultimately, your success as an organization.
+Even your change approval process impacts your performance and, ultimately, your success as an organization.
 Despite being about *more* than tools, your DevOps toolchain remains crucial.

-You create a cohesive DevOps toolchain when you select great tools and arrange them well.
+You create a cohesive DevOps toolchain by selecting great tools and arranging them well.
 You can deploy frequently and reliably with a high degree of confidence.
 If you get it wrong, the tools get in the way and slow you down.

 A set of DevOps tools becomes a *toolchain* when it covers the whole Continuous Delivery pipeline: